 While we typically look to people such as Konstantin Raudive and Friedrich Jürgenson who were some of the first to publicize their work with discovering EVP and their research, their findings were not in English and their work was often translated.
 While Raudive was responsible for making EVP more well known throughout the World, Sarah Estep was one of the more modern pioneers that took it further with her own research and helping to shape EVP communication in the way we see and work with it today from a paranormal research point of view.

 From a young age, Sarah was quite skeptical of the concept of life after death.
 Her Grandfather married a woman who was a funeral director and she spent much of her childhood summer holidays visiting with her grandparents at the funeral home.
-As an inquisitive 7 year old, Sarah often snuck into the viewings to observe the dead bodies.
+As an inquisitive 7-year-old, Sarah often snuck into the viewings to observe the dead bodies.
 She was convinced that was it and that we did not live on.
-Sarah went on to marry and not content with just being a housewife, Sarah's curious nature of wanting answers about death led her into psychical investigation where she worked with families who claimed their children were the reincarnation of someone from a previous life.
+Sarah went on to marry and not content with just being a housewife, Sarah's curious nature of wanting answers about death led her into psychical investigations where she worked with families who claimed their children were the reincarnation of someone from a previous life.

 After many years, I became a psychical investigator.
 Still having little hope that humans survived death, I began my research by looking into the area of reincarnation.
 It is not surprising that I did, for I felt that if one reincarnates then one must obviously survive one's own death.